-Slipper clutch pads
+- Slipper clutch pads

-(friction material): Under normal use, the friction material in the slipper clutch should wear very slowly.
-If the thickness of any one of the slipper clutch pads is 1.8mm or less, the friction disc should be replaced.
-Measure the pad thickness using calipers or measuring against the diameter of the 1.5 and 2.0mm hex wrenches provided with the model.
+(friction material):

+Under normal use,

+the friction material

+in the slipper clutch

+should wear very slowly.

+If the thickness of any one of

+the slipper clutch pads is 1.8mm or

+less, the friction disc should be replaced.

+Measure the pad thickness using calipers or

+measuring against the diameter of the 1.5 and 2.0mm hex

+wrenches provided with the model.

 - Chassis: Keep the chassis clean of accumulated dirt and grime.
-Periodically inspect the chassis for damage. - Steering: Over time, you may notice increased looseness in the steering system.
-There are several components that will wear out from use: the servo saver (Traxxas part #3744), the bellcrank bushings (Traxxas part #2545), and the tie rod ends (Traxxas part #2742).
+Periodically inspect the chassis for damage

+- Steering: Over time, you may notice increased looseness in the steering system.
+There are several components that will wear out from use: the servo saver (part #6845), the bellcrank bearings (part #5114), and the tie rod ends (part #2742).
 Replace these components as needed to restore factory tolerances.

-- Motor: Every 10-15 runs, remove, clean, and lubricate the motor.
-Use a product such as electric motor cleaning spray to flush dirt out of the motor.
-After cleaning, lubricate the bushings at each end of the motor with a drop of light-weight electric motor oil. - Shocks: Keep the oil level in the shocks full.
+- Motor: Every 10-15 runs, remove the motor and clean the bearings.
+To access the rear bearing, remove the plastic cap with thumb pressure, or gently pry the cap off with a flat-blade screwdriver.
+To prevent corrosion and ensure maximum bearing life, lubricate the bearings with a light oil (available at your local hobby store).
+Following these steps will extend motor life and maintain peak performance. - Shocks: Keep the oil level in the shocks full.
 Use only 100% pure silicone shock oil to prolong the life of the seals.
 If you are experiencing leakage around the top of the shock, inspect the bladder in the top cap for signs of damage or distortion from overtightening.
 If the bottom of the shock is leaking, then it is time for a rebuild.
-The Traxxas rebuild kits for two shocks is part #5462 (front) or #7463 (rear). - Suspension: Periodically inspect the model for signs of damage such as bent or dirty suspension pins, bent turnbuckles, loose screws, and any signs of stress or bending.
-Replace components as needed. - Driveline: Inspect the driveline for signs of wear such as worn drive yokes, dirty axle half shafts, and any unusual noise or binding.
+The Traxxas rebuild kit for two shocks is part #2362. - Suspension: Periodically inspect the model for signs of damage, such as bent or dirty suspension pins, bent turnbuckles, loose screws, and any signs of stress or bending.
+Replace components as needed. - Driveline: Inspect the driveline for signs of wear, such as worn drive yokes, dirty axle half shafts, and any unusual noise or binding.
 If a U-joint pops apart, then it is time to replace the part.
-Remove the gear cover and inspect the spur gear for wear.
-Check the tightness of the set screws in the pinion gears.
+Remove the gear cover, inspect the spur gear for wear, and check the tightness of the set screws in the pinion gears.
 Tighten, clean, or replace components as needed.